 Family members should be wary of signing paperwork while a loved one is in the hospital or being admitted into a nursing home.
 They may knowingly agree to cover the expenses, but occasionally, during that emotional time, family members may unwittingly agree to assume all responsibility for the medical debt.

 Some unscrupulous creditors have been known to pursue collection from spouses and heirs that are not responsible for the debt after a borrower dies.
 They may send legal notifications to surviving family members, make guilt-inducing phone calls, or threaten liens against the home of the surviving spouse unless the outstanding debt is paid.

 Family members should not give in to these bullying tactics.
 The FTC has outlined steps that debt collectors can and cannot take when trying to collect on debts of the deceased.
 In short, debt collectors are only allowed to contact the executor or administrator of the estate to attempt collection.
 If you are not the executor or administrator – and did not cosign on the debt – instruct the collector to call the executor and ask them not to call you again.
 If they persist, contact an attorney.

 Like all of your material possessions, you can’t take your debt with you when you die.
 Thinking about what happens after you or someone close to you dies may not be pleasant, but understanding how debt works and preparing clear instructions for your heirs is one of the best ways to ensure that your heirs aren’t burdened by your debt after you die.

 One of the biggest goals of retirement planning is making sure that you can afford the rest of your life – preferably without debt.

-You can find out if you will end up with debt after death by using a retirement calculator.
-The NewRetirement retirement calculator has some unique estate planning charts and analyses that show your debt after death and what assets you have that can be used to cover that debt.
+You can find out if you will end up with debt after death by using a .
+The NewRetirement has some unique estate planning charts and analyses that show your debt after death and what assets you have that can be used to cover that debt.